gendalf90/Datagrammer/README.md

 ```
 ### Middleware

-`MiddlewareBlock` can help you to build flows with data modification, filtering or transformation.
+`MiddlewareBlock` can help you to build flows with data processing, filtering or transformation.

 ```csharp
 public class PipeBlock : MiddlewareBlock